youtype/boto3_stubs_docs/mypy_boto3_fms/client.md

 ### get_violation_details

-Retrieves violations for a resource based on the specified AWS Firewall Manager policy and AWS account.
+Retrieves violations for a resource based on the specified Firewall Manager policy and Amazon Web Services account.

 Type annotations for `boto3.client("fms").get_violation_details` method.